AntoineAssal/School-Notes/COMP-472-Artifical_Intelligence/1-Introduction.md

 ## 2. Artificial General Intelligence `AGI`
 - Also known as strong AI or General AI.
-- Involves machines that posess the ability to perform any intellectual task that a human being can.
+- Involves machines that posses the ability to perform any intellectual task that a human being can.
 - An example is thinking and reasoning like a human:
   - There are no real world applications right now.

-## 3. Artifical Super Intelligence `ASI`
+## 3. Artificial Super Intelligence `ASI`
 - Also known as Super AI.
 - Refers to the time when AI's capability of problem solving will surpass humans.
 - Used in Sci-fi movies.